Doomlazer/SQ4CDBirdyEggRestoration/README.md

 # SQ4CDBirdyEggRestore

-version 0.2.1
+version 0.3

-Fixed wrong view format.
-Not fully tested - the birdy script triggers without smelling wall right now

- Restores both software store easter eggs in the CD version of SQ4 and prevents lock up when triggering both at the same time.
+ Restores both software store easter eggs in the CD version of SQ4 and prevents trigging both at the same time, avioding lock up.
+Todo: Convert box or birdy to ego script so both are possible at the same time.

 INSTALLATION